-On the day of the rapid detox, the patient will be given medications to assist the anesthesia, typically some form of light sedative such as midazolam or blood pressure medication such as clonidine.
-Once these are in effect, an anesthetic such as propofol or isoflurane will initiate and maintain the anesthesia, respectively.
+On the day of the rapid detox, the patient will be given medications to assist with anesthesia, typically some form of light sedatives such as midazolam or blood pressure medication such as clonidine.
+Once these have taken effect, anesthetics such as propofol and isoflurane will initiate and maintain the anesthesia, respectively.
 Skeletal muscle relaxants such as atracurium may be used as well to aid in sedation and relaxation.
 Once under anesthesia, patients will typically be intubated to help them breathe.

 Once under anesthesia and intubated, doctors will administer high doses of opioid antagonists such as naloxone, nalmefene, or naltrexone to purge opioids from opioid receptors in the brain and the body.
 This is the process that normally makes someone feel so horrible when they experience withdrawal.
 The medications will bind to opioid receptors much more strongly than the opioid drugs do, thereby forcing the opioid drugs out of the receptors and into the blood to be eliminated through urine.

-Rapid detox, while it is quick, has a much higher risk than any other form of detox.
-The process of anesthesia is extremely traumatic to the body and mind and the variety of medications used during the process can complicate things even further.
-Anesthesia in general has a high risk associated since it produces massive depression of vital functions such as breathing, heart rate, and blood pressure, not to mention the added risks of the detox medications.
+Rapid detox, while it is quick, has much higher risks than any other form of detox.
+The process of anesthesia can be traumatic to the body and brain, and the variety of medications used during the process can complicate things even further.
+Anesthesia in general has a high risk associated since it produces significant depression of vital functions such as breathing, heart rate, and blood pressure, not to mention the added risks of the detox medications.

 While reports vary, there is one particular study that showed an amazing 6% of those who underwent this procedure developed life-threatening conditions.
 From this study, the life-threatening issues included: